toddeTV/talk-2025-10-25-vue-fes-japan/README.md

 - [Slidev](https://github.com/slidevjs/slidev) used for creating the slides of the talk.
 - [Figma](https://www.figma.com/) used for SVG asset creations.
-- [excalidraw](https://excalidraw.com/) was used for sketching & drawing images.

 **Assets & Materials Used:**<br>
 _(including images & 3D models; mostly only those requiring attribution)_